 Nuclear Medicine Week Research Roundup

-Nuclear Medicine Week is celebrated during the first full week of October.
-It is an opportunity to learn more about nuclear medicine techniques, their benefits, and how they are used to diagnose and treat various medical conditions, as well has to feature the researchers and medical professionals who make it happen.
+We celebrate Nuclear Medicine Week during the first full week of October.
+It is an opportunity to learn more about nuclear medicine techniques, their benefits, and how they are used to diagnose and treat various medical conditions, as well as to feature the researchers and medical professionals who make it happen.

 UCSF Radiology and Biomedical Imaging clinicians and researchers are applying nuclear medicine to diagnose and treat illnesses including cancer.
 These are just a few of their recent accomplishments in research and clinical trials.